So, you've decided to buy a puppy - where do you look?

 · Breed Clubs

-This is probably the best place to start looking, as litters listed by breed clubs are only from members, and only from health tested parents.
+This is far and away the best place to start looking, as litters listed by breed clubs are only bred by members and only from health tested parents.
 There are many Labrador breed clubs around Britain; there will be one covering your area, and they nearly all have ‘puppy coordinators’ who hold details of litters available.
 The puppy coordinator should also be able to answer any questions you might have with regards to what to look out for, or whether a Labrador is the right breed for you.
 For a list of breed clubs, have a look at the links page.

 · The Kennel Club